openlookeng/hetu-core/hetu-docs/en/develop/externalfunction-registration-pushdown.md

 }
 ```

-The `getExternalFunctions` method return the external function set
+The `getExternalFunctions` method return the external function set.
 About how to implement it, we supply example code in the `MysqlExternalFunctionHub.java`.
-For example, about implementation of `ExternalFunctionHub#getExternalFunctions`,
+In this example, about implementation of `ExternalFunctionHub#getExternalFunctions`,
 we build `ExternalFunctionInfo` static instances and register them to return set.
-Of course you can build you own code to load the set of `ExternalFunctionInfo` instances, for example, load an external file and format it to `ExternalFunctionInfo` instances.
+Of course, you can build you code to load the set of `ExternalFunctionInfo` instances, for example, load an external file and serialize it to `ExternalFunctionInfo` instances.
-In the example, we only supply a general-purpose framework.
+In this example, we only supply a general-purpose framework.

 Only the following types which define in the `io.prestosql.spi.type.StandardTypes` are supported to declared in external functions.